gschnitzler/openPSI/README.md

 cfgen assembles 'Config' and 'secrets' and builds BTRFS images containing host specific configuration and needed genesis modules.
 These images are deployed to each machine.

 #### dnssl
-used to maintain DNS entries (cloudflare) and SSL certs (letsencrypt)
+used to maintain DNS entries (Cloudflare) and SSL certs (LetsEncrypt)

 #### genesis